harmonydata/harmonydata.github.io/content/en/blog/data-harmonisation.md

 ## Challenges in Data Harmonisation

-{{< image src="/images/2024-01-23-19-21-18-common-challenges-in-data-harmonisation.png" alt="The common challenges in data harmonisation" title="The common challenges in data harmonisation" >}}

 1. **Complexity of Data Sources**: Data often comes in a myriad of formats and structures from different sources, such as databases, spreadsheets, or even unstructured formats like text files.
 Harmonising such varied data requires understanding and addressing these complexities, making the process challenging.